0chain/zwalletcli/README.md

 # zwallet - a CLI for Züs wallet

 `zwallet` is a command line interface (CLI) to demonstrate the wallet functionalities of Züs.
-A user can perform many functions like creating and restoring wallets, getting and sending ZCN tokens among other features.
+A user can perform many functions like creating and restoring wallets and getting and sending ZCN tokens, among other features.

 The CLI utilizes the [Züs GoSDK](https://github.com/0chain/gosdk).
 - [Züs Overview](#züs-overview)